 The psychical size of the Fairywill brush head is larger than that of Oral-B’s round heads but appears smaller than Sonicare’s larger brush heads.
 It should fit for most people to the hard to reach areas in the mouth.

 The charging stand included is one of the smallest I have seen.
 I like the compact form factor.
 Built quality is just ok, it looks and feels a little cheap.

-Unlike most other charging stands that have a moulded power cable from the stand to the plug, this charging stand has a microUSB connector on the back of it.
+Unlike most other charging stands that have a molded power cable from the stand to the plug, this charging stand has a microUSB connector on the back of it.